acoli-repo/AURIS/guidelines/draft/format.md

 ### On Evaluation

-As we rely to some extent on automated pre-annotation, we need to quantify
+As we rely to some extent on automated pre-annotation, we need to quantify the number of average revisions of pre-annotated values per file and annotator.